mega-manipulator/mega-manipulator.github.io/docs/Search hosts/sourcegraph.md

 - `patternType:structural` if you are not doing a literal search, or case sensitive.
 - `patternType:regex` if you're doing a regex search.

-These values are set in your search query (but with `=` delimiter instead of `:`, if you don't know how to pinpoint naming).
+These values are set in your search query.
 For example:

 ```
 patternType:regex spring.datasource.url=.*/postgres file:.*.properties